wweir827/CHAMP/docs/_static/louvain_ext.rst

 We also have created a convenient class for managing and merging groups of partitions \
 called :mod:`champ.louvain_ext.PartitionEnsemble` .
 This class stores the partitions in membership vector form \
 ( i.e. a list of N community assignments), as well as the coefficients for the partitions.
-As part of its class \
+As part of its \
-methods, the PartitionEnsemble is able to apply CHAMP to its own partitions and store their domains.
+constructor, the PartitionEnsemble applies CHAMP to all of its partitions, and stores the domains of dominance.

 .. _`louvain_ext.PartitionEnsemble`:
 .. autoclass:: champ.louvain_ext.PartitionEnsemble